eBay/tsv-utils/README.md

 See [Building and makefile](docs/AboutTheCode.md#building-and-makefile) for more information about the DUB setup.

-The applications can be built with Link Time Optimization (LTO) enabled when source code is fetched by DUB.
+The applications can be built with LTO and PGO when source code is fetched by DUB.
 However, the DUB build system does not support this. `make` must be used instead.
-[Building with Link Time Optimization](docs/BuildingWithLTO.md).
+See [Building with Link Time Optimization](docs/BuildingWithLTO.md).

 ### Setup customization